LlorencCB/phis-docs-community/docs/object-tracking-example.md

 ### Time courses of variables

-For instance `biovolume` over time can be displayed together with the annotations and events (e.g. sowing, harvesting) that occured to a given plant:
+For instance `biovolume` over time can be displayed together with the annotations and events (e.g. sowing, harvesting) that occured to a given plant.
+White and orange panels represent the installations **phenoarch** and **phenodyn**, respectively:

 ![objecttrack5](img/objecttrack5.png)